Basics (Star Trek: Voyager): Reception

 In 2017, ScreenRant rated "Basics" as the 6th most hopeful episode of Star Trek.
 They point out how the crew works together to survive despite the bleak situation they are placed in.

 This episode was noted for Captain Janeway wearing her hair in a pony-tail style.

 This marked the exit of Seska, a character that SyFy rated as among the top 21 most interesting supporting characters of Star Trek, and CBR ranked Seska the 18th best recurring character of Star Trek shows.
 CBR elaborate, "Martha Hackett was fantastic in the part, showcasing Seska’s transformation from supposedly loyal fighter to a scheming vixen."

-In 2020, Gizmodo listed "Basics" as one of the "must watch" episodes from the show.
+In 2020, io9 listed "Basics" as one of the "must watch" episodes from the show.

 In 2021, The Digital Fix praised the episode overall but was critical of the elimination of Suder and Seska.
 For example, they were pleased with the on-stage dynamic between actors Robert Picardo (The Doctor) and Dourif (Suder), and Suder's "redemptive" character arc, but lamented the exit of Suder.
 Likewise, they were happy with Seska, who they called the "most interesting reoccurring" character on the show and said her death was unnecessary.

 Releases

-This episode was released on the United Kingdom on LaserDisc in April 1995.
+This episode was released on the United Kingdom on LaserDisc in April 1998.
 The 12 inch optical disc used both sides for 88 minutes of runtime in PAL format, and it retailed for £19.99.

 Both parts of Basics were released in the U.K. paired with "Future's End" as "feature length adventures" on VHS (VHR 5071).

 "Basics, Part I" was also released on VHS in the U.K. paired with "Resolutions".
 "Basics, Part II" was released with "Flashback" on VHS in the United Kingdom, on one cassette, Star Trek: Voyager 3.1 - Basics, Part II/Flashback.

 "Basics, Part II" was released on DVD on July 6, 2004 as part of Star Trek Voyager: Complete Third Season, with a Dolby 5.1 surround.

 In 2017, the complete Star Trek: Voyager television series was released in a DVD box set, this included "Basics, Part I" on Disc 7 with special features of that season at the end of season 2, and "Basics, Part II" as part of season 3.